Chart Color Schemes

 The employment landscape in Sandy Beach shows performance that lags behind national averages across key labour market indicators

-Sandy Beach has a skilled workforce with significant representation in essential services sectors.
-Its unemployment rate was 4.9% as of June 2025.
+Sandy Beach has a skilled workforce with essential services sectors well represented.
+The unemployment rate was 4.5% in the past year, with an estimated employment growth of 2.2%.

 Frequently Asked Questions - Employment